GaloisInc/BESSPIN-GFE/README.md

   requests and responses, as well as the TCP packets to and from the echo server.
 16) [Optional] Send a UDP packet with `socat stdio udp4-connect:10.88.88.2:5006 <<< "Hello there"`.
-  In the minicom output, you should see `prvSimpleZeroCopyServerTask: received $N bytes` depending on how much data you send. **Hint:** instead of minicom, you can use `cat /dev/ttyUSB1 > log.txt` to redirect the serial output into a log file for later inspection.
+  In the Minicom output, you should see `prvSimpleZeroCopyServerTask: received $N bytes` depending on how much data you send. **Hint:** instead of Minicom, you can use `cat /dev/ttyUSB1 > log.txt` to redirect the serial output into a log file for later inspection.

 **Troubleshooting**